hoonzis/hoonzis.github.io/_posts/2013-05-09-screen-scraping-in-c-using-webclient.md

 Summary
 -------

 If there is any other way to obtain the data, than it is probably better way.
-If you cannnot avoid it, I hope this gave you couple hints.
+If you cannot avoid it, I hope this gave you couple hints.